imitationgame-eu/imgame-distribution/README.md

 ### Thanks and acknowledgements
 Thanks to all those people who have written, posted or blogged guides that I have used whilst preparing my systems.
 Big kudos.

+### Guidance
-### Anyone wishing to install this software on a LAMP stack is welcome to contact martin.hall326 AT gmail.com for advice.
+Anyone wishing to install this software on a LAMP stack is welcome to contact martin.hall326 AT gmail.com for advice.
 #### Deployment instructions
 ##### Summary
 - Configure a LAMP stack server